OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 #### RGB Player LEDs

 !> Please note that RGB Player LEDs must be located at an index after the RGB LED Buttons on the LED strip!
+The Web Config interface will suggest a starting index based on the number of LED buttons mapped in [RGB LED Button Order](#rgb-led-button-order) and the select `LEDs Per Button` value.
 We hope to remove this limitation in the future.

 ![GP2040-CE Configurator - PWM Player LEDs](assets/images/gpc-pled-rgb.png)